-Hilde Osland Rocks Super Tight Crop Top
+Hilde Osland Rocks Super-Tight Crop Top

-Hilde Osland shared a series of three new Instagram pics, and her fans are going wild.
-The model asked everyone which photo everyone likes best, which has prompted plenty of followers to leave a comment with their opinion.
+Hilde Osland shared a series of three new Instagram pics, and her fans are going absolutely wild over them.
+The model asked everyone which photo they liked best, which has prompted plenty of followers to leave a comment with their opinion.

-The photos show Osland wearing a super tight, purple crop tank and a pair of high-waisted jeans.
-The top was a light lavender color, and featured thin straps.
-On the other hand, the jeans were light blue with rips on her front thighs.
+The photos show Osland wearing a super-tight crop tank and a pair of high-waisted jeans.
+The top was a light lavender color and featured thin straps.
+On the other hand, the jeans were light blue with rips on the front thighs.

-Hilde wore her hair up in a super messy bun, and accessorized with a necklace that had her name on it.
+All three photos were taken outside at the beach.
+Hilde wore her hair up in a super-messy bun and accessorized her hot outfit with a gold necklace that had her name on it.

 The first photo of the series showed the model placing her hands on her lower back, as she tilted her head to the right and gave a slight smile with her lips parted.
-She wore heavy eye makeup and light pink lipstick with liner.
-Osland also rocked hoop earrings.
+She wore heavy eye makeup and light pink lipstick.
+Osland also rocked gold hoop earrings.

 This photo was popular with many of the fans, who noted that it was their personal favorite out of the three.